When did you last register?

 If you are unsure of your last registration date, please contact the FES Advisor at 352-273-1063.

-- Certificate students must complete a certificate application each semester to register for a course.
+- Non-degree students must complete a certificate application each semester to register for a course.

 New students will first be required to create a Gatorlink email account.
 To create the account you will need your UFID number.
 If you don’t know this number, contact the FES Advisor.

 You are required to clear holds placed on your account each semester before your registration can be processed.

 To clear your holds:

 - In your Student Self Service under My Record, click on Holds to clear each one.
 Holds can include emergency contact information, registration prep, current address, and others.
 If you have an immunization hold or an orientation/preview hold, contact the FES Advisor to get those cleared.
 All other holds can only be cleared by students.

 In Summer 2015, new specialization tracks began being offered in Fire, EMS, and Emergency Management.
 Each track includes 7 specialization courses, 7 core courses required of everyone, and your choice of 6 elective courses.

 Your 6 electives can be chosen from the list of electives or from any other specialization courses.
 Electives can be used to earn a certificate other than in your specialization.

 New students must choose a specialization.
 Current students interested in pursuing a new specialization, please contact your FES Advisor before registering.
 Students nearing completion may wish to stay on their current curriculum in order to avoid taking additional required classes you would need to complete a specialization.